dqrk0jeste/mwc/README.md

 - easy configuration with custom keybinds, monitor layouts etc
 - portals and an ipc for integrating with other apps

-> owl is made mainly for myself, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more mature take a look at hyprland, sway or river.
+> notwc is made mainly for myself, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more mature take a look at hyprland, sway or river.

 ## showcase
 <div align="center">